isaackwok/do-you-know-card/README.md

 A web application finding hot issues in Dcard.

+Updates:
+2019.12.04  Update the list of kanban & tidy up the project.

 ## Get Started - Build up environment(First Time)

   1. Clone and get into the root folder(do-you-know-card).